I’m going to show you how to create your perfect easy and fast study routine for English learning in 15 minutes a day.

 The time will fly by if you’re using Duolingo for 15 minutes a day.
 It’s so easy because you don’t have to make a plan!
 You just open the app and start using it.
 It’s like a fun game, so it’s low pressure, it’s enjoyable, and it’s effective.

-As I mentioned before, Duolingo’s learning scientists have studied what works and have applied it in the app.
+As I mentioned before, Duolingo’s learning scientists have studied what works and have applied it to the app.
 Remember, as Aristotle said, “We are what we repeatedly do.”

 Excellence, therefore, is not an act but a habit!
 Truer words could not have been spoken.
 I completely agree that we have to build good habits and a great study routine in order to improve our language skills.